 Chosen by Cecily of Groovy Mashed Potatoes

 The Emmentaler Schaukäserei is in Affoltern im Emmental, a town in the Emmental valley, in the south of Switzerland.
 Not that far from the French border.
 Surrounded by rolling green hills are a museum and several farmhouses.
-They showcase the current cheese making process and how the process changed through the years.
+They showcase the current cheese-making process and how the process has changed through the years.

 You can take a guided tour and watch several demonstrations.
 There’s a restaurant on site where you can sample the Emmentaler cheese.
 There’s also an audiovisual tour “King’s Way” which is part of the guided tour.

 Take out approximately the whole afternoon, since it’s wise to make a reservation for the tours or possibly wait some time.
 The demonstrations about the old farmhouses are separate from the tour and also take up some time.
 Besides that, you don’t want to rush sampling the cheese.
 If you’re with kids, definitely take the whole afternoon, since there’s a petting zoo and an excellent playground on the farm.

 Entrance is CHF 15.00 for adults and CHF 8.00 for 12-17 years old.
 Tours are CHF 8.00 for adults and CHF 5.00 for 12 till 17.
 Below 12 get in for free.

 If any city needs to make it on your Switzerland bucket list it’s the historical city of Basel.
 The city is only one hour by train from Zurich and 90 minutes from Lucerne.